2. Power Management

 The Linux kernel provides the driver “intel-uncore-frequency” to control the uncore frequency limits for x86 platform.
 The driver is available from kernel version 5.6 and above.
 Also CONFIG_INTEL_UNCORE_FREQ_CONTROL will need to be enabled in the kernel, which was added in 5.6.
 This manipulates the context of MSR 0x620, which sets min/max of the uncore for the SKU.

-Overview of each function in the Intel Uncore API, with explanation of what they do.
+Overview of each function in the Uncore API, with explanation of what they do.
 Each function should not be called in the fast path.

 Uncore Power Init